Last Updated on November 20, 2021 by Andy Brooks

 WordPress Support – when customers run into WordPress-related problems, Managed WordPress services are prepared to help.

-Staging and Production Environments – Customers are allowed to set up development and production instances of WordPress so customers can test site modifications prior to deployment.
+Staging and Production Environments – Customers are allowed to set up development and production instances of WordPress so customers can test site modifications before deployment.

 Better WordPress website performance and security – Managed WordPress services can help customers configure their websites to run faster through proper caching.
 They also help secure their customers by automatically or through permission, update websites in case a new vulnerability in WordPress is discovered.

-Managed WordPress can be an additional part of shared hosting, VPS or dedicated hosting or can be a package on its own with the type of hosting as options.
-This however can increase the costs of hosting packages but is a big plus if customers choose WordPress as their platform.
+Managed WordPress can be an additional part of shared hosting, VPS, or dedicated hosting or can be a package on its own with the hosting as options.
+This, however, can increase the costs of hosting packages but is a big plus if customers choose WordPress as their platform.